 A proven choice to fit your anemia treatment needs1,2

 - Established efficacy and safety—10+ years of clinical experience

-- Support for your dialysis center—professional and patient education, reimbursement
+- Support for your dialysis center—professional and patient education and reimbursement resources.

 Important Safety Information for Ferrlecit